 Whether certain sunscreen ingredients have possible health risks is yet to be determined.
 What experts can say for sure?
 "We do know that they have a positive effect on our health by reducing the incidence of skin cancer.
 This is important to understand," Dr. Ilyas says.

 In other words, just because some ingredients are under review doesn't mean you should stop wearing sunscreen.
 Regular sunscreen use is still crucial for protecting your skin against skin cancer, according to the AAD, American Cancer Society and the FDA.
+(You might not want to sleep with sunscreen on, though.)
 That's true even if you never get a sunburn.
-(You might not want to sleep with it on, though.)
+You'll also want to check your skin for itchy moles, misshapen moles or other abnormalities, just in case.

 "The benefits of sunscreen are still thought to outweigh the risks at this time," says Marisa Garshick, MD, an assistant clinical professor of dermatology at Cornell – New York Presbyterian Medical Center.
 "It also shouldn't necessarily be concerning that the FDA is reviewing safety data.
 In fact, it should be considered reassuring that we know a lot is being considered prior to the FDA offering a formal recommendation."

 For now, the only sunscreens experts recommend steering clear of are those that have been specifically recalled, per the FDA.
 You can find the most current list of the FDA's recalled products on its website.